yianzhou/yianzhou.github.io/_posts/apple/2018-08-09-effective-oc-7.md

 ## 51: Keep load and initialize Implementations Lean

-`+ (void)load`: is called once and only once for **every class and category** that is added to the runtime. 在调试时很有用，但 Release 下极少用到。
+`+ (void)load`: is called once and only once for **every class and category** that is added to the runtime.

-`+ (void)initialize`: is called on every class, once and only once, before the class is used. 运行时首次向类发送消息时会调用。
+`+ (void)initialize`: is called on every class, once and only once, before the class is used.

 An important thing to note is that load does not follow the normal inheritance rules for methods.
 A class that does not implement load is not called, regardless of whether any of its superclasses do.
 Also, load can appear in a category and the class itself.
 Both implementations will be called, with the class’s coming before the category’s.

 initialize is sent just like any other message; if a class doesn’t implement it but its superclass does, that implementation will be run.

 ## 52: Remember that NSTimer Retains Its Target